 Let´s Just Forget About This Friedrich -Friedrich

 In the 1933 film version of Little Woman Friedrich was played by Hungarian actor Paul Lukas.
 Unfortunately Friedrich Bhaer in this version falls straight into the silly professor-archetype trap.
 He looks like he is closer to 60 than 40 and accent sounds rather comical.
 There is no chemistry between him and Katherine Hepburn´s Jo.
 I do give credit for this film because it shows bit more of Jo´s time in New York, something that most adaptations tend to ignore.
 Yes, he is kind but also completely lacks the respect that Friedrich of the book has for Jo.
 This guy even asks Jo if he could write to her father and ask him for something (like her hand).
 Friedrich of the book would never speak to a man such as this.
 Both Friedrich and Laurie appear quite comical for the modern audiences.
 Laurie played Douglas Montgomery looks and acts like a 30´s dreamboat and yet again the complex personality that Laurie has in the books is completely missing but at least he is more androgyny's than most screen Lauries which is a big part of Laurie´s description in the books but often ignored in the films.

 I Want To Marry This Friedrich

 Friedrich in the 1949 version is played by Italian actor Rossano Brazzi and by the gods and goddesses I think I am in love with him.
-Looks like the makers of this film did learn something from the 1933 version since this film is packed with very handsome men and Rossano Brazzi is the most handsome of them all and one of the many faults of this film is that he is maybe 10 minutes on the screen.
+This film is packed with very handsome men and Rossano Brazzi is the most handsome of them all and one of the many faults of this film is that he is maybe 10 minutes on the screen.